25 best Prime Day deals you can still get today

 MacBook Air (M1/256GB): was $999 now $899 @ Amazon

 The new MacBook Air M1 features Apple's new blazing-fast custom M1 7-core CPU, which in our tests is absolutely phenomenal.
 This config comes with 8GB of RAM and a 256 SSD.
-Also, the 512GB config is on sale for $1,149.View Deal
+Also, the 512GB config is on sale for $1,099 after a $49 discount applied at checkout.View Deal

 MacBook Pro (M1/256GB): was $1,299 now $1,199 @ Amazon